 Office of Student Success

-Transitioning to remote learning presents a new set of challenges and the Office of Student Success encourages you to tap into the available resources to continue your academic journey with Tulane.
+Remote learning presents a new set of challenges.
+The Office of Student Success encourages you to use their resources to assist with your academic journey at Tulane.
 Visit the Virtual Learning Student Support page for additional information.

 Questions, Concerns, Suggestions

 For questions, concerns, or suggestions about this guide, email the team at firstname.lastname@example.org.